FilipDominec/rp2daq/README.md

 It is not recommended to mix *asynchronous* and *synchronous* commands *of the same type* and in close succession: Before the first command finishes and corresponding callback is dispatched, the second command would erase the associated callback, and the return message from the first command would not be handled.

-## Asynchronous command with multiple callbacks
+### Asynchronous command with multiple callbacks

-Maybe the greatest advantage of the asynchronous ADC calls is that they allow one to consecutively acquire unlimited amount of data.
-Following example measures one million ADC samples; these would not fit into Pico's 264kB RAM, let alone into single report message (limited by 8k buffer).
+Maybe the greatest strength of the asynchronous ADC lies in their ability to transmit unlimited amount of data.
+The following example measures one million ADC samples; these would not fit into Pico's 264kB RAM, let alone into single report message (limited by 8k buffer).
 Following code thus can monitor long processes, like temperature changes or battery discharge.

 ```Python
 import rp2daq